codatio/codat-docs/blog/231116-new-qbd-connector.md

 authors: ajacksoncodat
 ---

-We've released a new version of our QuickBooks Desktop connector.
-It uses Intuit's native web connector and provides an improved user journey and best-in-class linking experience.
+We've released a new QuickBooks Desktop connector that provides an improved user journey and best-in-class linking experience.

 From **December X, 2023**, all new connections to QBD will follow the new flow and use the updated connector.